andrew-merzlaikov/sample/README.md

-# Some smaple in python
+# Some sample in python

 Dirictory PIL has sample used PIL library, Sorl-thumbnails and Django